 - Water pressure range : 15 – 150

 - Minimum Flow Rate at Given Temperature Rise –

 - @ 80ºF Rise : 2.2 GPM

-Noritz offers a huge selection of tankless gas water heaters to meet the varying needs of its broad spectrum of customers.
+Noritz offers a huge selection of products to meet the varying needs of its broad spectrum of customers.
 The NRC661 is one of the best gas tankless hot water heaters that Noritz has to offer.
 It sports a capacity range of up to 6.6 GPM.

-Noritz tankless water heaters come at lots of different price points.
+Noritz heaters come at lots of different price points.
 The NRC661 costs less than $1,000.
-Our purpose here isn’t to convince you guys to go out and splurge on the most expensive tankless water heater possible.
+Our purpose here isn’t to convince you guys to go out and splurge on the most expensive possible.
 Quite honestly, this unit isn’t even close to the most expensive we’ve seen.
-However, we do think you get a lot of bang for your buck with this gas tankless water heater.
+However, we do think you get a lot of bang for your buck with this gas water heater.

 Noritz NRC661-DV-NG Specifications

 - Min : 15,000 BTU

 - Thermal Efficiency : 93%